 "The alternator in my 123 gt appears not to be working properly." by "Noddy 123GT"

 Link to Thread: https://www.volvoforums.org.uk/showthread.php?t=276399 (Corrections/Additional not part of the original posting.)

 123GT Wiring Diagram excerpt with (Alternator based) Charging System, relevant components and connections shown.

-AMP Indicator and Charging System initial Field Current are supplied by Fuse1, as is typical.
+AMP Indicator and Charging System initial Field Current are supplied by Fuse1,of the Primary Fuseblock, as is typical.